xdxie/WordArt/README.md

 ```

 ## Acknowledgement
-This repo is based on [MMOCR](https://github.com/open-mmlab/mmocr).
+This repo is based on [MMOCR 0.6](https://github.com/open-mmlab/mmocr).
 We appreciate this wonderful open-source toolbox.